 Here's an example to highlight the difference between "want" and "need": A customer who is already operating within their budget may want to save money—they have some cash to spare but know it's a good idea to not waste their money.
 Meanwhile, a customer who is badly overbudget would need to save money so they can take care of other, more important expenses.

 Tired of reading trigger words?
 In our fast-paced and under-rested society, many people are tired of many things.

-And being "tired" (in the literal sense) is one of the most common problems your prospects suffer with.
-The word itself taps into that deep well of resentment.
+And being "tired" (in the literal sense) is one of the most common problems your prospects suffer from.
+The word itself taps into that sense of exhaustion and grabs their attention.